 RLHF.
-To further align the SFT model π{θ} with human preference, prior works (Ziegler et al., 2019; Ouyang et al., 2022) proposed the Reinforcement Learning from Human Feedback (RLHF) procedure, which maximizes the following objective, where r is the reward function reflecting human preferences. r takes a prompt and the corresponding response as input and outputs a scalar value. π{ref} is the reference model used for regularizing π{θ} with Kullback-Leibler divergence. β is a constant to control the degree of regularization.
-In the rest of this section, we will introduce two representative algorithms to optimize Eq.
-(2): a reward-based approach, PPO, and a reward-free approach, DPO.
+To further align the SFT model π{θ} with human preference, prior works (Ziegler et al., 2019; Ouyang et al., 2022) proposed the Reinforcement Learning from Human Feedback (RLHF) procedure, which maximizes the following objective, where r is the reward function reflecting human preferences. r takes a prompt and the corresponding response as input and outputs a scalar value. $\pi{\rm ref}$ is the reference model used for regularizing π{θ} with Kullback-Leibler divergence. β is a constant to control the degree of regularization.